Campus Improvement Plan

 Staff Responsible for Monitoring: Classroom teachers and Instructional Support staff

-Strategy 2: Teachers will use adaptive software (IXL, Dreambox) to differentiate instruction and target specific student needs.
+Strategy 2: Teachers will use adaptive software such as IXL to differentiate instruction and target specific student needs.

 Strategy's Expected Result/Impact: Individualized instruction will target specific student needs.